bluestrike2/nsdcf.org/content/programs/scholarships/_index.md

 ---
-title: "Community Scholarships"
+title: Community Scholarships
-date: 2017-12-15T12:27:11-05:00
+date: 2017-12-15 17:27:11 +0000
-draft: false
+draft: true

 ---

-The Norwin School District Community Foundation manages 17 scholarships to benefit graduating Norwin High School seniors in their quest to achieve higher education at a university, college, or technical school.
+The Norwin School District Community Foundation facilitates 21 scholarships to benefit graduating Norwin High School seniors in their quest to achieve higher education at a university, college, or technical school.

-Each scholarship has specific criteria of eligibility for the award and a selection committee that screens the applications and chooses the awardee(s):
+Each scholarship has specific criteria of eligibility for the award and a selection committee that screens the applications and chooses the awardee(s).